PicoQuant/image_from_ptu/README.md

 ## Contributing

 Issues and pull requests are welcome.
+Please include:

+A short description of the issue or change

-Please include a short description, steps to reproduce (if applicable), and environment details.
+Steps to reproduce (if applicable)

-## License

-Specify your preferred license (e.g., MIT, Apache-2.0).
-If you want, I can add a LICENSE file for you.
+Environment details (Python version, OS, dependencies)